 We are pleased to announce that we can also offer the new Gardasil 9 vaccination.

 The original Gardasil protects against the four main types of wart virus – and the new formulation, Gardasil 9 protects against nine – giving extended immunity.
-We are offering this at the price of £520.
+We are offering this at a new lower price of £465.
 Like the original Gardasil, it is given in three doses at two and six months after the first dose.

 It is important to note that neither vaccination protects against previous infection of the wart virus, and it is not possible to convert from a course of the original Gardasil to Gardasil 9.